Last updated on March 10, 2026

 Choose your approach:

-• Unique prints across digital and multiple languages: 937k.
+• Unique prints across digital and multiple languages: 1.07 million.

-Whatever your preferred frame of reference on this question, we are creeping up on milestones!
+Whatever your preferred frame of reference on this question, we race past milestones!

 Odds are, however, there are already thousands more printed between the time this was last updated and the when you're reading this!
-Does a million cards sound like a crazy number?
-Too low?
-Too high?
-Let me know in the comments, or on the Draftsim Discord!
+And to think we pick them one at a time in Draft.
+Let me know in the comments, or on the Draftsim Discord.

 Follow Draftsim for awesome articles and set updates: